LLNL/NED_Asteroid_Energy_Deposition/README.md

 The Quartz EOS is also available at (https://github.com/isale-code/M-ANEOS).
 The quartz input file is in the M-ANEOS/input directory.

-The Forsterite EOS us available at (https://github.com/ststewart/aneos-forsterite-2019).
+The Forsterite EOS is available at (https://github.com/ststewart/aneos-forsterite-2019).
 The Sesame text files are included.

 Units:
 - density, g/cm^3 = Mg/m^3